Martan404/Archer/README.md

 loadkeys sv-latin1
 bash <(curl -L tinyurl.com/archersh)
 ```
-*Replace sv-latin1 with whatever keymap you want*
+*Replace sv-latin1 with whatever keymap you want.
+Do note that the script defaults to Swedish settings during install.
+This needs to be manually edited in the script*

 ## Wifi